symonkipkemei/the-hangman-game/README.md

 - In development

 ## Features
+- Make it playful

+## TODO
 - Add more no of guess words randomly
 - improve on the cli interface

-## TODO
+- Random losing quotes when a user looses
-- Make it playful
+-

 <CONTRIBUTING>